Qualified Zone Academy Bonds

 Qualified Zone Academy Bonds (QZABs) are a U.S. government debt instrument created by Section 226 of the Taxpayer Relief Act of 1997.
 It was later revised and regulations may be found in Section 54(E) of the U.S. Code.
-QZABs allow certain qualified schools to borrow at nominal interest rates (as low as zero percent) for costs incurred in connection with the establishment of special programs in partnership with the private sector.
+The Tax Cuts and Jobs Act of 2017 eliminated QZABs as of January 30, 2018.
+QZABs allowed certain qualified public schools to borrow at nominal interest rates (as low as zero percent) for public school renovation costs as well as for costs incurred in connection with the establishment of special programs in partnership with the private sector.

 History

-The normal annual allocation each year has been $400,000,000.
+The normal annual allocation had been $400,000,000.
 However, during 2008, 2009, and 2010, the American Recovery & Reinvestment Act (ARRA) increased these amounts to 1.4 billion.
-The 2011 allocation has returned to the $400,000,000 level.
-The allocation is divided up by all fifty states and US possessions.
+The 2011 allocation returned to the $400,000,000 level.
+The allocation was divided up by all fifty states and US possessions.
 QZABs are a temporary program, subject to reauthorization.
 The last authorization was for the calendar years 2012 and 2013.
 Authorizations must be used within two years following the year for which they were given, meaning that authorizations given in 2012 must be used by December 31, 2014.
 As of 21 July 2014, the reauthorization of the QZAB program for years 2014 and 2015 has not been passed by the U.S. Congress.

+The Tax Cuts and Jobs Act of 2017 eliminated QZABs as of January 30, 2018, rendering any unissued allocation void, although all previously issued QZABs remain valid.

 Qualification

-Public schools (K-12) located in empowerment zones or enterprise communities and public schools with 35% or more of their student body on the free and/or reduced lunch programs are eligible to participate.
+Public schools (K-12) located in empowerment zones or enterprise communities and public schools with 35% or more of their student body on the free and/or reduced price lunch programs are eligible to participate.

-In order for a school district to participate, a Zone Academy must be created.
+In order for a school district or charter school to participate, a Zone Academy must be created or documented.
 The Zone Academy must create programs to enhance the curriculum, increase graduation rates, improve employment opportunities, and better prepare students for the workplace or higher education.

-Funds can be used for renovation and rehabilitation projects (including energy projects), as well as equipment purchases (including computers).
-QZABs cannot be used for new building construction.
-The school district must obtain matching funds from a private-sector/non-profit partner equal to at least 10% of the cost of the proposed project.
-Information on the two QZAB federal mandates, 10% match and academy.
+Funds could be used only for renovation and rehabilitation projects (including energy projects), as well as equipment purchases (including computers).
+QZAB proceeds could not be used for new building construction.
+The school district or charter school was required to obtain evidence of matching funds from a private-sector/non-profit partner equal to at least 10% of the cost of the proposed project.